dgrtygry/Android-X86-LIVECDs/README.md

 # Android-X86-LIVECDs
 This includes the most recent up to date AOSP builds of Android-X86 for PCs .
 This is not BlissOS or Android generic builds.
 This is TRUE Android AOSP X86.

-Current Releases that are being worked on:

-* Android 10

-* Android 11

-* Android 12

-* Android 13

-* Android 14

   The source code is just AOSP code compiled for PCs.
 You can download AOSP code here: https://source.android.com/docs/setup/download/downloading (NOTE: Building Android requires Linux so please ensure you have a Linux environment.